Recent contentious cases of children in art

 The most recent

-contentious art censorship case is that of Melbourne artist Paul Yore who currently is
+contentious art censorship case is that of Melbourne artist Paul Yore who was fighting charges of producing and possessing child sexual abuse materials, related to

-photographic images that were removed last year from his exhibition, Everything
+photographic images that were removed in 2013 from his exhibition, Everything

 is F---ed, at the Linden Centre for Contemporary Arts in St Kilda, Melbourne.